IBM/fraud-prediction-using-FPPredictPlus/README.md

 # Summary

 With this, we have come to an end of this tutorial.
 We have learnt how to use FP Predict Plus platform for building AI models using GUI and also explored how to churn out predictions on the new dataset.
-This platform will be beneficial for developers, data scientists to build AI solutions quickly on different domains.
+This platform will be beneficial for developers, data scientists to build AI solutions quickly under different domains.

 # Related Links